vartan/Xeebo/_posts/2015-02-06-weekly-report-week-3.md

 To help with the developement of the firmware for the thruster driver/control board, designing of a breakout board for the LPC11U24 microcontroller began.
 This will speed up the thruster driver/control board development because while the physical aspects of the thruster driver/control board is being designed, the firmware can be developed in parallel.
 After a schematic and a preliminary board layout was finished, Team Zeebo decided to purchase a pre-made breakout board.
 This has saved both time and money.

+##Thruster Driver/Control Board

+The first stages of designing the thruster driver board has begun.
+Currently it is in the schematic phase.
+So far all the component layouts and schematic symbols have been created.
+The schematic and board layout has been completed for the H-Bridges, which include four N-Channel MOSFETs.
+The next step is to add the Full-Bridge MOSFET Driver (A3940) and LPC11U24 to the design.

 ---

 #Michael Vartan